birkenkrahe/ai482/protocols/README.md

 we speak so much, and audiences are often silent and forgiving (unlike in business), bad habits tend to fester.
 Also, many teachers are resistant to change.

+<sup><a id="fn.4" href="#fnr.4">4</a></sup> I had meant to work through the chapter weeks ago but then one
+thing happened and then another and I didn't get to reading through it until shortly before the presentation, and I found it very difficult, even with my background.
+A lot of the descriptions and examples in AIMA are exceptionally dense.
+Several of the footnotes and the bibliography hide recent research and are state-of-the-art.
+AIMA is definitely not a typical textbook in this regard - just like AI is not a typical course topic (because it's evolving so fast in front of your very eyes!).